Watermark Bank

 Oklahoma City, Oklahoma · FDIC Cert #59148

-Watermark Bank is an FDIC-insured bank (Certificate #59148) with $343M in total assets and $292M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Watermark Bank, an FDIC-insured bank (Certificate #59148) with $343M in total assets and $292M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Oklahoma City, Oklahoma, the bank maintains a Tier 1 capital ratio of 14.77% (Well-Capitalized) and a nonperforming loan ratio of 0.00%.
-BankHealthData assigns a composite Health Grade of B (71/100).
+BankHealthData assigns a composite Health Grade of B (71/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Watermark Bank (FDIC cert 59148) is a community bank — $343M in total assets, $292M in deposits, serving the Oklahoma City, Oklahoma area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.